mikhail-prorekhin/code-kata/README.md

 # About

-Hi there,
+Hi there,<br>
 I would like to present a small chalemge task for DemystData, please see [the requarentmens](https://github.com/DemystData/code-kata/blob/main/README.md)

 ## Run

-simplease way to run is start it on a docker container<br>
+The simpleast way to run is starting a docker container<br>
 `docker-compose up`

 ## Authentification